longnguyen0102/Website-performance-analysis-for-eCommerce-company--SQL/README.md

 ### 👤 Who is this project for?

-Mention who might benefit from this project

- _Example:_

-✔️ Data analysts & business analysts
+- Data analysts & business analysts.
-✔️ Decision-makers & stakeholders
+- Decision-makers.